Viniyoga Clinical Applications Program

 » Visit the Ancient Yoga Center site for more info.

-The Viniyoga Therapist Training will be held at the Ancient Yoga Center in Austin, Texas.
+In-person Session Dates at the Ancient Yoga Center in Austin, Texas:

 Tuition is paid by the session.
 Early Bird discount is available up to three months prior to session start date.

-If a student does not attend a training session, the tuition payment is returned minus a $250 fee.
-If a student downloads the student manual, but does not attend a training session, the tuition payment is returned minus a $1,250 fee.
+The tuition payment is returned minus a $250 administration fee if cancelled up to one month prior to the first day of the session.
+No refunds will be issued after that date.
 No tuition refund is provided for students who leave the training before the session is completed.
 Students who leave the training for health or personal reasons before a session is completed may attend missed days free of charge the next time the program session is offered.

 LODGING AT ANCIENT YOGA CENTER